MustafaAsadi/RISC-V-bus-based-archietcture-CPU/README.md

 Bus-Based Architecture with RISC-V CPU in SystemVerilog
 =======================================================

-This project implements a basic RISC-V microprocessor CPU based on the single-cycle architecture described in Chapter 4 of the *Computer Organization and Design* textbook.
-The processor is written in SystemVerilog and includes a complete datapath, control flow simulation, and testbenches for each functional block.
+This project implements RISC-V microprocessor CPU based on the bus-based architecture.
+The processor is written Verilog HDL and includes a complete datapath, control flow simulation, and testbenches for each functional block.
 Simulation and verification were performed using **ModelSim**.

 ---